ionnich/pycoords/README.rst

     -v
       # If provided, debug logging is enabled
     -e
-      # If provided, engine used to scrape coordinates is changed
+      # If provided, engine used to geocode coordinates is changed
       # Options: google, nominatim
       # Ex: [-e google]
     -p